2 Months Full Time Or

-Learn about the proper generation and harmonious interaction of elements like text, pictures, illustrations, animations and interactivity that will ensure that a piece is attractive, engaging and conveys the intended message.
-You will also learn how proper preparation will ensure that the desired result is achieved in the complex print, web or electronic environment.
-Conceptualise, create and edit print based media and electronic media with video, engaging interactive presentations and animated 3D models.
+This course begins with graphic design modules to learn about the proper generation and harmonious interaction of elements like text, pictures, illustrations, and interactivity that will ensure that a piece is attractive, engaging and conveys the intended message.
+Thereafter you will move onto electronic interactive media and learn how proper preparation will ensure that the desired result is achieved in the complex print, web or electronic environment.

 You can find yourself, and find a career you will be happy in, while also not wasting years of your life and loads of money.
-Our Adobe based Digital Design courses incorporating Desktop Publishing and Web Design or inclusive of Video Production, Interactive Media and 3D Modelling will give you digital skills you can use to generate income for the rest of your career, while also exposing you to solid business and brand communication function.
+Our Adobe based Digital Design courses incorporating Graphic Design, Desktop Publishing, Web Design, Video Production, Interactive Media and 3D Modelling will give you digital skills you can use to generate income for the rest of your career, while also exposing you to solid business and brand communication function.

 Have tons of practical fun while learning skills that will put any business at a distinct advantage in the competitive advertising and communications industry – after just a few months of training!
 In fact, you can be employable in industry, in under 6 months!